Here’s the short answer:

 If I enjoy sin or have no qualms with continuing to sin – something is seriously wrong.

 If I can sit and wallow in wrongdoing of any type – and feel no shame and feel no urgency to repent and no grief at what I am doing to Jesus – I am spiritually dead and I do not know Him, or at the very best, I am in a spiritual coma.
+I need to immediately investigate whether I am saved.
+And the solution is the same either way.
+I must admit my wrongdoing and turn from it to Jesus and yield my life to His Lordship.

 Someone who belongs to Christ and is alive to Him will: